LennyK4/Lenny-Portfolio/README.md

 ---

 ## 🧠 What I Value
-I build systems that are restartable, modular, and grounded in real-world constraints.
-Whether it's coursework or life admin, I aim for workflows that flex with energy levels and avoid burnout.
+I design systems that are modular, adaptable, and grounded in practical, real‑world requirements.
+My approach emphasises clarity, scalability, and efficiency, ensuring solutions remain maintainable and effective over time.

 ---